crfloyd/AI-Evolution-Sim/README.md

 ## Key Features

 - **Evolving Neural Networks**
   Each entity has a unique brain that mutates upon reproduction.
+Each entity has a small chance to mutate a "gene" upon reproduction.
+These mutations are passed down to the next generations.

 - **Raycasting Vision System**
   Entities detect other nearby entities via directional rays, simulating field of view.